 - Have a resume for yourself and/or your spouse that includes any schooling or training you have.
 (There is not an educational requirement, you just need to have some background proof of some) You also could put in a copy of your transcripts or diploma of your highest level of education.

 Then you will need to file a PSA (Private School Affidavit), which some of us still refer to by the outdated R4 name.
-You can go over to A to Z Home’s Cool Homeschooling to walk you through the form, if you have any questions.
+You can go over to my walkthrough of the form if you have any questions.
 Everything is done and submitted on the computer.
 You need to print off a copy and keep your confirmation code (just in case).